bcgov/aps-infra-platform/documentation/guides/tutorial-idp-client-cred-flow.md

 ## 4. Provider Approving Access

-An Access Manager reviews the access request, sets any additional controls, grants the relevant permissions (i.e./ scopes and roles), and approves.
+An Access Manager reviews the access request, sets any additional controls, grants the relevant permissions (such as scopes and roles), and approves.
 The Portal will enable the Client and apply the permissions on the IdP.

 The Portal sends a notification to the Requester letting them know that API Access has been approved (or rejected).